Thajeepan-Rathiharan/Module-3-Assessment-/README.md

 What I have learnt from this project is that it is important to pay attention to what I am typing especially when it comes to making a website that is responsive on more than one platform, as a single spelling error can either not make the function, variable or event work or even the CSS properties to not work.
 Not only that but I learnt that as a frontend developer it is a must to keep checking the website after a new addition to the code to see that content isn't overlapping and to see if it is functioning as I expected it to in my head when writing the code.
 I overcame my problems by watching live solution videos on YouTube for helping me be able to compare my code to theirs and see where I went wrong and fix the issue and by updating my code on two different tabs so I can see where my spelling errors are and fix it immediately.

+The main thing for me to take from this task is that patience is always needded when it comes to coding, whether it is to make a website on a topic or brand.

 ## Credits